mnit-rtmc/iris/docs/gps.md

 with the same controller as the DMS (using pin 2).
 For [RedLion] or [SierraGX], a new comm link and controller must be created to communicate with the modem.

-The GPS will be polled once every 5 minutes, unless on a `Modem` comm link.
-In that case, the comm link period will be used.
+The GPS location will be polled on the comm link's long poll period.
 The `Query GPS` button can be used to manually poll the coördinates.

 [DMS]: dms.html